This post contains affiliate links.

 According to him, it works because:

-- Breaking the run into segments have mental benefits and can help you push through the marathon
+• Breaking the run into segments has mental benefits and can help you push through the marathon

 Fabian Roncero took several walk breaks during the ’98 Rotterdam Marathon and managed to finish the marathon in 2 hours, 7 mins, and 26 seconds.